 Spleen qi deficiency and Kidney essence deficiency are central to the pathology of autism, the former affecting food intake (no interest in food, or an excessive hunger), while the latter will result in poor mental development.

 The Autism Research Institute asserts that nutritional treatments have shown great success in autism treatment.
-They suggest for an autism diet avoiding yeast, glutens, casein and any allergens.
+They suggest for an autism diet avoiding yeast, glutens, casein, and any allergens.
 The Chinese medical diet is determined by flavor (pungent, sweet, salty), temperature (both physical and energy quality) and action on the body.
 Central to the philosophy and practice of Chinese medicine, it is thought that many, if not most, of our health problems are related to imbalances in our diet.
-Sensitivity to foods is not the cause of autism, but it does appear that certain components of foods exacerbate some of autism's symptoms.
+Sensitivity to foods is not the cause of autism, but it does appear that certain components of foods exacerbate some of autism’s symptoms.
 Dietary therapy, by creating a healthy autism diet, helps patients treat illness and maintain health.
-The general rule in Chinese diet therapy is, "Warm foods restore balance.
-Just go to the center and forget either extreme."
-The following are Mary Cissy Majebe's suggested practices for an autism diet.
+The general rule in Chinese diet therapy is, “Warm foods restore balance.
+Just go to the center and forget either extreme.”

-Autism treatment with acupuncture or massage can be a difficult undertaking.
+Autism has also been treated with acupuncture and massage.
+These two methods can be a difficult undertaking.
 It can take time for a child to adjust to touch treatments, but the benefits that have been discovered through studies and by practitioners may well be worth any required patience.

 Tongue acupuncture is also showing remarkable headway healing dysfunctions related to autism, according to recent studies.
 It is being studied for treating a number of brain disorders in children, including blindness, cerebral palsy and autism.